Tucson Medical Center, Independent Area Physicians Establish Region's First Fully Operational Accountable Care Organization

 - Tucson Medical Center 2010 Annual Report to the Community(Opens a new window)

 The Southern Arizona Accountable Care Organization (SAACO) was established in 2010 on a shared governance model including independent physicians and Tucson Medical Center, and is likely to involve community participation in governance to directly involve the voice of patients and payers in decision making.

 About Tucson Medical Center

-Tucson Medical Center, licensed at 612 beds, has been Tucson's locally governed non-profit regional hospital for more than 65 years.
+Tucson Medical Center(Opens a new window), licensed at 612 beds, has been Tucson's locally governed non-profit regional hospital for more than 65 years.
 TMC is Southern Arizona's leading provider for emergency care and pediatric care (including Tucson's first Pediatric Emergency Department), with top-notch intensive care units for adults, children and newborns.
 Other specialty areas include women's, maternity, cardiac, orthopedic, neuroscience, imaging and senior services.